Frequently Asked Questions

 Q. How does moisture affect my hardwood flooring?

-A. Excessive moisture can lead to numerous changes to your floor, such as cupping, buckling or cracking.
+A. Excessive moisture can lead to numerous changes to your floor, such as cupping, buckling or cracking, and lack of moisture can lead to gaps between boards and cracks in the grain.

 Q. What is the Proper Moisture level of wood flooring?